Nakanishi-Kugo-Ojima quantization of general relativity in Heisenberg picture: Canonical quantization of general relativity

-One can easily confirm that the BRS-transformation is nilpotent for all forms and fields defined above by direct calculations.
-A proof of nilpotency for all necessary forms are given in Appendix~\ref{ap1}.
+By direct calculations, it is confirmed that the BRST transformation is nilpotent for all forms and fields defined above.
+A proof of nilpotency for all necessary forms is provided in Appendix~\ref{ap1}.